nodejs/diagnostics/docs/AsyncWrap/README.md

 ## Things you might not expect

+* It is not obvious when a handle object is created.
+For example the TCP server creates the `TCP` handle when `.listen` is called and it may perform an DNS lookup before that.

 * `console.log` is async and thus invokes AsyncWrap, thus using `console.log` inside one of the hooks, creates an infinite recursion.
 Use `fs.syncWrite(1, msg)` or `process._rawDebug(msg)` instead.